 Interest rates are still relatively low, so it could be a good time to consolidate your student loans.
-By consolidating, you might even be able to lower your monthly payments and extend your repayment period.
+By consolidating, you might even be able to extend your repayment period and lower your monthly payments.

 Some employers offer awesome benefits, like discounts on car insurance, free tickets to events, education reimbursement or personal improvement seminars.
 You work hard, so make sure you’re reaping all the benefits you are entitled to.

-You could improve your gas mileage by up to 3.3 percent by putting air in your tires, according to the U.S. Department of Energy.
-It’s advised that you read your car’s manual to find the recommended PSI and fill up your tires at your local gas station.
+You could improve your gas mileage by up to 3 percent by keeping tires properly inflated, according to the U.S. Department of Energy.
+It’s advised that you read your car’s manual to find the recommended PSI and fill up your tires at your gas station.
 The attendant can usually help if you need assistance.

 A big piece of money-saving advice that many people don’t follow is automating your finances.
 Put your bills on autopilot to avoid any late fees or dings on your credit report.

-In 2012, Americans threw out 35 million tons of food, which was nearly three times more than what they discarded in 1960, reports The Washington Post.
-Keep your food waste to a minimum by just eating your leftovers.
-Or better yet, bring them to work for lunch the next day.
+Keep your food waste to a minimum by eating your leftovers.
+Or better yet, take them to work for lunch the next day.

-Auto insurance companies are constantly offering new ways to save on coverage, so do an annual audit of your policy and shop around for better rates.
+Car insurance companies are constantly offering new ways to save on coverage.
+Do an annual audit of your policy, and shop around to find better rates.

 You might think it’s no big deal to shell out a few bucks here and there on lottery tickets or during your monthly poker party.
 But the reality is that gambling is almost a sure-fire way to burn through your paycheck — no matter how good or lucky you might be.
 Instead of throwing your hard-earned money away, put it to use in a savings or investment account.